Australian Aboriginal English

-Australian Aboriginal English (AAE or AbE) is a set of dialects of the English language used by a large section of the Indigenous Australian (Aboriginal Australian and Torres Strait Islander) population as a result of the colonisation of Australia.
+Australian Aboriginal English (AAE or AbE) is a set of dialects of the English language used by a large section of the Aboriginal Australian population as a result of the British colonisation of Australia.
 It is made up of a number of varieties which developed differently in different parts of Australia, and grammar and pronunciation differs from that of standard Australian English, along a continuum.
 Some of its words have also been adopted into standard or colloquial Australian English.

 General description

 There are generally distinctive features of phonology, grammar, words and meanings, as well as language use in Australian Aboriginal English, compared with Australian English.
 The language is also often accompanied by a lot of non-verbal cues.

-Negative attitudes that exist in Australian society towards AbE have negative effects on Aboriginal people across law, health and educational contexts.
-Speakers have been noted to tend to change between different forms of AAE depending on whom they are speaking to, e.g. striving to speak more like Australian English when speaking to a non-Indigenous English-speaking person.
+Negative attitudes that exist in Australian society towards AAE have negative effects on Aboriginal people across law, health and educational contexts.
+Speakers have been noted to tend to change between different forms of AAE depending on whom they are speaking to, e.g. striving to speak more like Australian English when speaking to a non-Aboriginal English-speaking person.
 This is sometimes referred to as diglossia or codeswitching and is common among Aboriginal people living in major cities.

 AAE terms, or derivative terms, are sometimes used by the broader Australian community.
 Australian Aboriginal English is spoken among Aboriginal people generally, but is especially evident in what are called "discrete communities", i.e. ex-government or mission reserves such as the DOGIT communities in Queensland.